Colorado and Wyoming brace for severe snowstorm and potential blizzard conditions this weekend

 - Denver — A light wintry mix may develop Friday night, then snow most of Saturday through Sunday.
 The heaviest snow probably comes late Saturday into the first half of Sunday, with the heaviest totals in the foothills west of the city.

-- Cheyenne — Precipitation may begin as a wintry mix before transitioning to heavy snow at times Saturday, and lasting through Sunday.
+- Cheyenne, Wyo. — Precipitation may begin as a wintry mix before transitioning to heavy snow at times Saturday, and lasting through Sunday.
 Blowing snow and blizzard conditions become increasingly likely with time.

 - Scottsbluff, Neb. — Mixed precipitation and rain dominate through Saturday.
 Rain turns to snow Saturday night into Sunday, with several inches possible in addition to strong winds.